-In the first step in this direction, the analysis leads to practical shot-noise-limited displacement sensing at \ensuremath{\sim}15 pm precision with existing synchrotron beamlines and practical slit/comb geometries.
-Such precision enables lensless, counting-based sensors that require stability only over the final 0.5 mm propagation distance, utilizing routine fluxes from synchrotron or XFEL sources (e.g., $~10^{11}$ to $10^{13})$ incident photons, depending on slit configurations.
+As the first step in this direction, the analysis leads to practical shot-noise-limited displacement detection precision of \ensuremath{\sim}200 pm for existing synchrotron beamlines and practical comb/slit geometries.
+Such precision enables lensless, counting-based detection that requires stability only over the final 0.5 mm propagation distance, utilizing total photon counts of $10^{6}$ to $10^{7}$, readily achievable at synchrotron or XFEL beamlines, depending on slit configurations.

-This step itself is useful for the advance of x-ray tomography because the motion between the x-ray beam and the sample of order of 4 nm is one of the limitations of tomography resolution\cite{swiss_tomography_4nm}.
+This step itself is useful for the advancement of X-ray tomography because the motion between the X-ray beam and the sample of order of 4 nm is one of the limitations of tomography resolution\cite{swiss_tomography_4nm}.
 By encoding high-frequency phase information akin to a Fourier-transformed Radon projection (Section 3), the TPPF supports reconstruction of internal structures at nanometer scales, offering a pathway to lower-dose imaging compared to conventional ptychography or burst methods.
-This not only facilitates experimental validation of the TPPF but also reduces radiation damage in biological samples potentially by more than one order of magnitude through strategies like central blockers or off-axis slit arrays, as explored in Sections 5 and 6.
+This not only facilitates experimental validation of the TPPF but also reduces radiation damage in biological samples, potentially by more than one order of magnitude, through strategies like central blockers or off-axis slit arrays, as explored in Section 5.